-As an avid follower of moving image art for many years this blog is an outlet for my musings on the exhibitions and art events I have enjoyed.
+I have been an avid follower of moving image art for many years so this blog provides an outlet for my musings on the exhibitions and art events I have enjoyed.
 Those that failed to inspire me are unlikely to be covered unless they have a wider relevance.
-Usually I will be posting my thoughts while the exhibition is still running so if you are in London you can pick up on what might be worth a visit.
-I aim to post weekly depending on the availability of exhibitions that are worth writing about and the time it takes to gather my thoughts into a coherent form.
+Usually I will be posting my thoughts while the exhibition is still running, so if you are in London you can pick up on what might be worth a visit.
+I will aim to post fairly regularly depending on the availability of exhibitions that are worth writing about and the time it takes to gather my thoughts into a coherent form.
 Sometimes given the sheer volume of new shows and the short duration of some of them it maybe that some will have closed by the time I post my review.
 When the exhibition is very extensive I will write about only those works that have had an impact on me.
 I will always try to give links to artworks that are also available online so you can check them out without a gallery visit.